Donate Now to help Turkey & Syria Earthquake Emergency Survivors

 An earthquake of magnitude 7.8 on the Ritcher scale struck Southeast Türkiye and parts of northern Syria in the early hours of 6 February 2023.
 A second earthquake of magnitude 7.5 was then recorded in the afternoon, 100km to the north of the epicentre of the first earthquake, impacting areas in central Türkiye and beyond.
 More strong aftershocks followed.

-Tens of thousands of lives have been lost and countless people have lost their homes and their livelihoods.
+More than 50,000 lives were lost and millions more lost their homes and their livelihoods.
 Most of the damage has occurred in southern Türkiye, home to most of Syria’s refugees, and in Northwest Syria – especially Aleppo and Idlib, where millions who have fled the country’s conflict now live.

 What is CARE doing to help Türkiye and Syria?